Skip to content

 Sabrina Carpenter, beabadoobee, Charli xcx

-Taylor Swift, who'd been in my top 3 for a year and a half, did NOT make the trip... she vanished entirely after April 2024.
-Sabrina Carpenter and beabadoobee, who'd been hovering in the background, became my new headliners.
+Taylor Swift, who’d been in my top 3 for a year and a half, did not make the trip, while Sabrina Carpenter and beabadoobee, who’d been in the background, became my new stars.

 Who stuck around

-This beautiful chart maps when each of my top artists appeared in my favorites.
-Bigger dots = more tracks that month.
+This gorgeous chart maps when each of my top artists appeared in my favorites.
+A bigger dot means more tracks from that artist that month.
 Some artists defined a single era, and others persisted across the whole timeline.

 Charli xcx